telerik/reporting-docs/styling/rendering-and-paging/design-considerations-for-report-rendering/html-rendering-design-considerations.md

 The following rendering specifics apply to MHTML:

-* Styles specified in report item properties are injected to the HEAD tag for use in the corresponding HTML elements.
+* Styles specified in report item properties are injected into the `HEAD` tag for use in the corresponding HTML elements.
 * The size of report items is the same as in design-time and the browser is responsible for sizing them.

 ### Interactivity